Ruhul933/TO_DO-LIST-W3-VILLA/README.md

 The project follows a modular and organized structure to enhance readability, maintainability, and scalability.
 Key components include:

 - *HTML (index.html):* The main structure of the web page.
+- *Express Java Script(header.ejs):* The sturcture of the to-do-list app.
 - *CSS (style.css):* Styles to define the appearance of the web page.
 - *JavaScript (main.js):* Logic for handling user interactions, managing tasks, and implementing theme switching.
 - *Fonts (Poppins):* Imported from Google Fonts for consistent typography.
-- MongoDB: * Handling the database.
+- MongoDB: * Handling the backend database.

 ## 5. Dependencies